Michelin Guide: History

-In 1931 the cover of the guide was changed from blue to red and has remained so in all subsequent editions.
+In 1931, the cover was changed from blue to red and has remained so in all subsequent editions.
 During World War II, publication was again suspended.
 In 1944, at the request of the Allied Forces, the 1939 guide to France was specially reprinted for military use; its maps were judged the best and most up-to-date available.
 Publication of the annual guide resumed on 16 May 1945, a week after VE Day.
 In the early post-war years, the lingering effects of wartime shortages led Michelin to impose an upper limit of two stars; by 1950 the French edition listed 38 establishments judged to meet this standard.
-The first Michelin Guide to Italy was published in 1956.
+The first Michelin Guide for Italy was published in 1956.
 It awarded no stars in the first edition.
 In 1974, the first guide to Britain since 1931 was published.
 Twenty-five stars were awarded.